fluffysquirrels/framed-rs/README.md

 * `framed_decode` in directory `./decode`:

     A command line tool to decode data encoded by the library.
+See `./decode/README.md` for its documentation.

 * `framed_test_type` in directory `./test_type`: